 It is just not in trauma where microsurgery is used.
-The same capability is also used in the reconstruction of defects after removal of cancer, reconstruction of major defects left by burns and even in infectious conditions like the diabetic foot.
+The same capability is also used in the reconstruction of defects after removal of cancer, treatment of lymphedema, reconstruction of major defects left by burns and even in infectious conditions like the diabetic foot.
 The benefits are endless.
-The imagination, hard work, skills and dexterity of microsurgerons has opened up endless possibilities for the benefit of patients.
+The imagination, hard work, skills and dexterity of microsurgeons has opened up endless possibilities for the benefit of patients.

 Replantation is the surgical process by which a completely cut off part of ones own body is reattached.
 This is not a mere stitching back of the severed part but is a complex procedure involving reconnecting cut bone, blood vessels, nerves and skin under magnification with delicate tissue handling.